Defence Relationship Management

 The CTP provides comprehensive resettlement services ranging from creating CVs and learning how to transfer military experience to civilian roles, to completing vocational training courses and finally approaching the job market with confidence.

-Since June 2013, over 800 companies have publicly pledged their support to the armed forces community by signing the armed forces covenant.
-By signing the armed forces covenant, organisations pledge to honour 2 main principles:
+Since June 2013, over 900 companies have publicly pledged their support to the armed forces community by signing the Armed Forces Covenant.
+By signing the Armed Forces Covenant, organisations pledge to honour 2 main principles:

 - no member of the armed forces community should face disadvantage at work or in the community compared to other citizens